 To enquire and book, please complete our Online Enquiry Form and we will email you with lesson details, availability and paymentt information.
 The terms fees can be paid in full but most families pay via monthly direct debit system, which helps families spread the cost throughout the term.
 Payments for one 12 week term are payable on the 1st of each month over a four month installment period.
 On booking, we will send you our secure Go Cardless direct debit payment link.

 Can I and my family watch my child swim?

-Yes you can watch your child swim at any of pools but outdoor shoes are not allowed onto poolside areas.
-Please either take shoes off or put on blue pool shoe covers provided.
+Yes, spectator area is 4-5m away from the pool.
+Outdoor shoes are not allowed onto poolside areas.
+Please take shoes off or use blue pool shoe covers provided on entrance.

 Does my child need to bring their armbands or other swimming aids?